What opportunities will this course give me?

 What do I need to sign up?

-No previous experience is required for this course.
+No previous experience is required for this course, all beginners welcome.

 Is there anything else I need to know?